Deli Boys: Release

 Deli Boys premiered at Sundance 2025 in January.
 A teaser trailer was released on January 30, 2025.
 The series became available for streaming on Hulu in the United States on March 6, 2025.
 Internationally, Deli Boys was released on Disney+.

+All six episodes of Season 2 were released on Hulu in the United States on May 28, 2026.
+The series was cancelled after two seasons.

 Reception

 Viewership

 TVision, using its Power Score to evaluate CTV programming through viewership and engagement across over 1,000 apps, calculated that Deli Boys was the eleventh most-streamed series from March 3–9.
 The series ranked No. 14 on Hulu's "Top 15 Today" list—a daily updated list of the platform's most-watched titles—on March 7.
 Deli Boys maintained the same position at No. 14 on Hulu on March 11.
 The streaming aggregator Reelgood, which tracks real-time data from 20 million U.S. users for original and acquired content across SVOD and AVOD services, reported that it ranked as the tenth most-streamed show in the U.S. for the week ending March 12.
-According to market research company Parrot Analytics, which looks at consumer engagement in consumer research, streaming, downloads, and on social media, Deli Boys reached demand levels 9.9 times the average show in the United Kingdom during March 2025.
+Market research company Parrot Analytics, which looks at consumer engagement in consumer research, streaming, downloads, and on social media, reported that Deli Boys reached demand levels 9.9 times the average show in the United Kingdom during March 2025.
 This performance placed it in the top 2.7% of all TV shows by demand, with a 112.7% increase in audience demand over the month.
 The show ranked in the 98th percentile for the comedy genre.